 Plastic Surgery Statistics

-The Society maintains a number of social media channels and educational websites that feature both educational and promotional content for potential patients and practicing plastic surgeons.
+ASPS maintains a number of social media channels and websites that feature both educational and promotional content for potential patients and practicing plastic surgeons.

 - YouTube: The ASPS maintains a YouTube channel it launched in October 2007.

 - Instagram: The official ASPS Instagram account was launched in April 2015.